Canon D30 vs G5X Mark II

 Studio photographers will appreciate that the Canon D30 (unlike the G5X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G5X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D30 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D30 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D30 was succeeded by the Canon D60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the D30 and G5X Mark II can be found, respectively, in the Canon D30 Manual (free pdf) or the online Canon G5 X Mark II Manual.

 So what is the bottom line?
 Is the Canon D30 better than the Canon G5 X Mark II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.